 The good news is they’re easy to implement.
 Keep in mind that ignoring the 3 France travel tips I talk about below will most likely result in a sub-par experience.
 I can almost guarantee that French people will be less than friendly and accommodating toward you if you don’t take these Paris travel tips into consideration.

-3 France travel tips you need to know that tourists often forget:
+3 Paris travel tips you need to know that tourists often forget:

 1. They forget that “bonjour” is a mandatory word.

 In some areas of the world, you can get away with starting off an interaction without saying hello.
 Where you’re from, maybe greetings are always considered polite but not mandatory.
 In France, beginning any interaction with a “bonjour” is as close to mandatory as any rule is for foreigners and locals alike.
 Forgoing the compulsory bonjour (or “bonsoir” in the evening) is not only out of touch with French norms but it will communicate to French people that you’re lacking in basic education.
 This is one of those French travel tips that is so easy to nail every time that once you know it, make a mental note so it’s automatic.